| FACULTY/STAFF > DEPARTMENTS & OFFICES > STUDENT LIFE > COUNSELING CENTER > HOSPITALIZATION INFORMATION

 When a student is brought to the hospital, he/she will be assessed by emergency room staff.
 The hospital staff will determine whether or not the student is in danger of harming him/herself (or others).
 Based on this assessment, the student may or may not be hospitalized.

-If a student is transported to the hospital for any suicidal gesture, ideation, statements, etc., the student’s parents will be notified by the Office of Residence Life or the Counseling Center.
+If a student is transported to the hospital for any suicidal gesture, ideation, statements, etc., the student’s emergency contact will be notified by the Office of Residence Life or the Counseling Center.
 The student will also be encouraged to call parents or guardians from the hospital.

 If the student is not hospitalized, it is because the student has been assessed by the hospital staff as not suicidal or not harmful to him/herself or others.
-Since parents have been notified, discharge should be to the student’s parent/guardian.
-If parent/guardian is not available, the University Police should be called at (412) 397-2424 to arrange transport of the student back to campus.
+Since the emergency contact has been notified, discharge will be according to hospital policy.
+If return transportation is not available, the University Police should be called at (412) 397-2424 to arrange transport of the student back to campus.

 The student and parents/guardians will meet with RMU Counseling Center staff the day of discharge or the next day, depending on time of discharge.
 The purpose for these meetings is to assure, to the best of our ability, that the student has adequate support on campus.
 Even if the student has an off-campus psychiatrist and/or psychologist or therapist, the student will still meet with Counseling Center staff.

 If the student is hospitalized, it’s because the hospital staff believe that the student is in danger of harming him/herself (or others).
-Parents will be notified by the Office of Residence Life or the Counseling Center.
+The designated emergency contact will be notified by the Office of Residence Life or the Counseling Center.

 Policy for Returning to Campus After Hospitalization